All Episodes

 Absolutely.

-So this guy wants us to leave.
+So this guy wants us.

-He was obsessed with bin Laden.
+I mean, he was obsessed with bin Laden.

 He was presented to him twice, maybe three times in the Sudan.